JuliaData/JuliaDBMeta.jl/README.md

 Some ideas also come from [Query.jl](https://github.com/davidanthoff/Query.jl), in particular the curly bracket syntax is from there.

-The macro packages [Lazy](https://github.com/MikeInnes/Lazy.jl) and [MacroTools](https://github.com/MikeInnes/MacroTools.jl) were also very useful in designing this package: the `@pipeline` macro is a slight modification of the concatenation macros in Lazy.
+The macro packages [Lazy](https://github.com/MikeInnes/Lazy.jl) and [MacroTools](https://github.com/MikeInnes/MacroTools.jl) were also very useful in designing this package: the `@apply` macro is a slight modification of the concatenation macros in Lazy.

 ## Replacing symbols with columns